Nurse Reported Quality of Care: A Measure of Hospital Quality

 As the primary providers of round-the-clock bedside care, nurses are well positioned to report on hospital quality of care.
-Researchers have not examined how nurses’ reports of quality correspond with standard process or outcomes measures of quality.
-We assess the validity of evaluating hospital quality by aggregating hospital nurses’ responses to a single item that asks them to report on quality of care.
-We found that a 10% increment in the proportion of nurses reporting excellent quality of care was associated with lower odds of mortality and failure to rescue; greater patient satisfaction; and higher composite process of care scores for acute myocardial infarction, pneumonia, and surgical patients.
+Researchers have not examined how nurses' reports of quality correspond with standard process or outcomes measures of quality.
+We assess the validity of evaluating hospital quality by aggregating hospital nurses' responses to a single item that asks them to report on quality of care was associated with lower odds of mortality and failure to rescue; greater patient satisfaction; and higher composite process of care scores for acute myocardial infarction, pneumonia, and surgical patients.
 Nurse reported quality of care is a useful indicator of hospital performance.